populationgenomics/production-pipelines/docs/large_cohort_pipeline_readme.md

 ![uml](large_cohort.png)

 ## Running the pipeline
-To run, the pipeline takes in at least two config files: an exome/genome config file, specifying whether samples are whole genome or whole exome sequences (e.g., `configs/genome.toml`), and a config file specifying parameters specific to the dataset (this can have any name); any additional config files can be provided by adding  `--config` to the analysis runner command.
-All confog files are then merged with a default config file,  `configs/defaults/large_cohort.toml`, to form one master file which is fed into the analysis.
-Any duplicated entries in separate config files will result in the last config file overwriting previous ones.
+To run, the pipeline takes in at least one config file, however multiple can be given.
+As an example, an exome/genome config file can be provided specifying whether samples are whole genome or whole exome sequences (e.g., `configs/genome.toml`), and a config file specifying parameters specific to the dataset can be provided with any name the user chooses.
+Any additional config files can be provided by adding  `--config` to the analysis runner command.
+All config files are then merged with a default config file,  `configs/defaults/large_cohort.toml`, to form one master file which is fed into the analysis.
+Any duplicated entries in separate config files will result in entries from the last config file overwriting previous ones.

 An example run would look like the following: